I am an Assistant Professor of Rhetoric with the Department of Communication Studies at the University of Montana.

 My research stands at the intersection of science, health, and environmental communication, with a central focus on the environment.
 Because all three interest areas are deeply and materially intertwined, my work aims to help scholars and activists better understand and apply pressure to the tensions in societal structures that currently lead to power imbalances and further exploitation of knowledge, people, and the more-than-human world.

 This study’s findings contribute to science and environmental communication by demonstrating how science and policy circles conceptualize what counts as “good science” and how scientists articulate this in their own work.
 In order to maintain democratic ideals, more voices need to be included in decision making processes, and science must be critically evaluated as both research and a form of argument.
-This project serves to help clarify how processes of scientific debate influence broader circles (policy makers, invested parties, and the public) and demonstrates whdemocracy at large.
+This project serves to help clarify how processes of scientific debate influence broader circles (policy makers, invested parties, and the public) and how this influences demonstrates democracy at large.

 Union Carbide’s “Hand in Things to Come”: In response to calls from rhetoricians of science to theorize the emergence and circulation of public vocabularies of chemistry, this study employs close-reading techniques to analyze illustrated, long-form Union Carbide advertisements published in popular magazines from 1950-1963.
 Interrogating how the campaign's appeals organized social narratives of science, the analysis demonstrates how the campaign fostered a strategy of chemical rhetoric that fused science with ideologies of religion and environmental domination through technical and synthetic means.